 • The opportunity to apply for additional funds to support your individual professional development

 Faculty Artist Responsibilities

-• Set-up and clean up
+• Set-up and clean up for each workshop.

 • Working artist in your specified field with a minimum of 3 years of teaching experience

-• Excellent time management skills
+• Excellent time management and communication skills

 • An empathetic and intuitive personality